oliviawestmacottssw/SSW.Rules.Content/rules/clarity---do-you-make-the-communication-more-efficient-by-referring-back-to-a-subject-of-an-email/rule.md

 Use IM to chase up that important email.
 You can make it easy for everyone (or at least give them the context of your questions) by pasting the email subject.

-I sent you an email just now, please approve
+[greyBox]  I sent you an email just now, please approve [/greyBox]

 **Figure: Bad example - client need to filter his emails manually**

-I need you to reply to my email...
-Subject: CBA Software Audit
+[greyBox]  I need you to reply to my email...
+Subject: CBA Software Audit [/greyBox]
  Figure: Good example - client can search your email based on the subject